Jane Withers: Parents and home life

-During Withers' first 15 years in film, Ruth "handled all negotiations with producers, supervised publicity, [and] completely managed Jane's off-screen life".
+During Withers's first 15 years in film, Ruth "handled all negotiations with producers, supervised publicity, [and] completely managed Jane's off-screen life".
 However, Ruth was not a typical stage mother.
 She was usually present on the sound stage but did not watch Jane film her scenes; nor did she ever issue instructions or objections to studio personnel.
 Walter Withers did not involve himself in the movie business at all, but worked as a representative for a California wholesale furniture company.